codefog/contao-events_subscriptions/docs/06-notifications.md

 The notifications are handled by the
 [Notification Center](https://github.com/terminal42/contao-notification_center) extension.

+1. **Event reminder**

-**Event reminder** – this notification type is used to send the reminders about the event.
+   This notification type is used to send the reminders about the event.

+2. **Event subscribe**

-**Event subscribe** – this notification type is used to confirm the member subscribed to the event.
+   This notification type is used to confirm the member subscribed to the event.
-Note: this notification is also sent when the user is subscribed to the event in the backend!
+   **Note:** this notification is also sent when the user is subscribed to the event in the backend!

+3. **Event unsubscribe**

-**Event unsubscribe** – this notification type is used to confirm the member unsubscribed from the event.
+   This notification type is used to confirm the member unsubscribed from the event.
-Note: this notification is also sent when the user is unsubscribed from the event in the backend!
+   **Note:** this notification is also sent when the user is unsubscribed from the event in the backend!

 ## Available tokens

 The list of available tokens in every notification:

+1. `admin_email`

-`admin_email` – the e-mail address of administrator.
+   The e-mail address of administrator.

+2. `member_email`

-`member_email` – the e-mail address of the subscribed member.
+   The e-mail address of the subscribed member.

+3. `member_*`

-`member_*` – all data of the subscribed member.
+   All data of the subscribed member.
 Enter the field name in place of asterisk to get the desired data, e.g. `member_firstname` to get the member's firstname.

+4. `event_*`

-`event_*` – all data of the event.
+   All data of the event.
 Enter the field name in place of asterisk to get the desired data, e.g. `event_startDate` to get the event's start date.

+5. `calendar_*`

-`calendar_*` – all data of the event's calendar.
+   All data of the event's calendar.
 Enter the field name in place of asterisk to get the desired data, e.g. `calendar_title` to get the calendar's title.